davidlvxin/davidlvxin.github.io/_pages/about.md

   - /about.html
 ---

 I am currently working at Zhipu AI, where I lead the O Team focusing on **Reasoning RL, RL infra and Agentic RL** for the GLM model family, including **GLM-4.5, GLM-4.6, Z1**, and related models.
-Our team develops and maintains **[slime](https://github.com/THUDM/slime)**, an open-source RL framework for reasoning-centric training.
+Our team develops and maintains **[slime](https://github.com/THUDM/slime)**, an open-source RL framework for efficient RL training.

 Outside reinforcement learning, my earlier work centered on long context training techniques and the training of long context models.
 More recently, I have been exploring sparse attention architectures and other emerging approaches for extending model context efficiently.

 I completed both my Ph.D. and B.S. in the Department of Computer Science at Tsinghua University, under the supervision of [Prof. Juanzi Li](http://keg.cs.tsinghua.edu.cn/persons/ljz/).
 My broader goal is to advance our understanding of reasoning, long context computation, and training methodologies that support more capable and reliable AI systems.

 <!-- What's New
 ===== -->